bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 sudo vim /etc/apache2/ports.conf
 {% endhighlight %}

-And add `127.0.0.1:` before the port number you’re using for your Apache, for example:
+And add `127.0.0.1:` before the port number you're using for your Apache, for example:

 {% highlight apache %}